 Questions and Answers on Conservatorship (9/7/2008)

 Statement of OFHEO Director James B. Lockhart in Support of Secretary Paulson, Administration, and the Federal Reserve in Their Efforts to Stabilize the Housing Financial System (7/13/2008)

 Statement of FHFA Director James B. Lockhart at News Conference Announcing Conservatorship of Fannie Mae and Freddie Mac (9/7/2008)

-FHFA Statement in Support for Multifamily Housing Finance Activities of the Enterprises While in Conservatorship (9/12/2008)
+FHFA Statement of Support for Multifamily Housing Finance Activities of the Enterprises While in Conservatorship (9/12/2008)

-Paulson Letter Re: Amended and Restated Senior Preferred Stock Purchase Agreements between the United States Department of the Treasury and the Federal National Mortgage Association and Federal Home Loan Mortgage Corporation (9/26/2008)
+Letter to Treasury Secretary Paulson Re: Amended and Restated Senior Preferred Stock Purchase Agreements between the United States Department of the Treasury and the Federal National Mortgage Association and Federal Home Loan Mortgage Corporation (9/26/2008)